 As the season changes so may some of our health and safety concerns.

-During cold and flu season many people have questions about using antibiotics when they are sick.
 Antibiotics are medicines that kill bacteria and can treat infections such as strep throat or sinus infections.
 They do not work against illnesses caused by a virus such as the common cold or the flu.
-Click on the links below to learn more.
+Learn more about when you should and shouldn’t use antibiotics.

 - Bronchitis: Should I take Antibiotics?